 Singleton pattern

 Will be used for handling just one occurrence of every member of the CPU.
 LogicalCpu is the class of the Singleton.
-Sigleton implementation done with double checking to prevent entering double time on the same time.
+Singleton implementation done with double checking to prevent entering double time on the same time.

 Factory Pattern